 Australian Year 12 SACE Stage 2: Mathematical Methods (if studied from 2017 onwards.
 If studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies).
-IB: Mathematics (SL grade 4/HL grade 3) International Qualifications SACE Stage 2 Mathematical Methods or equivalent.
+IB: Mathematics (SL grade 4/HL grade 3) MathTrackX is an online bridging program available as a recognised alternative to Mathematical Methods.
+International Qualifications SACE Stage 2 Mathematical Methods or equivalent.

 Applicants for admission to the Bachelor of Technology (Defence Industries) must have completed SACE (or equivalent) and achieved an International Selection Rank of at least 65 (or equivalent).

 Fees and Scholarships

 Choose your applicant type to view the relevant fees and scholarships information for this program.